MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 ### Existing prompt template repos:
 - [LangChain Hub](https://smith.langchain.com/hub) for prompts (main hub is proprietary.
-See the old public oss [repo](https://github.com/hwchase17/langchain-hub), using JSON or YAML, with {...} for input variables)
+See the old public oss [repo](https://github.com/hwchase17/langchain-hub), using JSON or YAML, with {...} for template variables)
 - [LangGraph Templates](https://blog.langchain.dev/launching-langgraph-templates/) (underlying data structure unclear, does not seem to have a collaborative way of sharing templates)
 - [LlamaHub](https://llamahub.ai/) (seems to use GitHub as backend)
-- [Deepset Prompt Hub](https://github.com/deepset-ai/prompthub) (seems not maintained anymore, used YAML with {...} for input variables)
+- [Deepset Prompt Hub](https://github.com/deepset-ai/prompthub) (seems not maintained anymore, used YAML with {...} for template variables)
-- distilabel [templates](https://github.com/argilla-io/distilabel/tree/main/src/distilabel/steps/tasks/templates) and [tasks](https://distilabel.argilla.io/latest/components-gallery/tasks/) ([source](https://github.com/argilla-io/distilabel/tree/main/src/distilabel/steps/tasks)) (using pure jinja2 with {{ ... }} for input variables)
+- distilabel [templates](https://github.com/argilla-io/distilabel/tree/main/src/distilabel/steps/tasks/templates) and [tasks](https://distilabel.argilla.io/latest/components-gallery/tasks/) ([source](https://github.com/argilla-io/distilabel/tree/main/src/distilabel/steps/tasks)) (using pure jinja2 with {{ ... }} for template variables)
-- [Langfuse](https://langfuse.com/docs/prompts/get-started), see also [example here](https://langfuse.com/guides/cookbook/prompt_management_langchain) (no public prompt repo, using JSON internally with {{...}} for input variables)
+- [Langfuse](https://langfuse.com/docs/prompts/get-started), see also [example here](https://langfuse.com/guides/cookbook/prompt_management_langchain) (no public prompt repo, using JSON internally with {{...}} for template variables)
-- [Promptify](https://github.com/promptslab/Promptify/tree/27a53fa8e8f2a4d90f887d06ece65a44466f873a/promptify/prompts) (not maintained anymore, used jinja1 and {{ ... }} for input variables)
+- [Promptify](https://github.com/promptslab/Promptify/tree/27a53fa8e8f2a4d90f887d06ece65a44466f873a/promptify/prompts) (not maintained anymore, used jinja1 and {{ ... }} for template variables)